Tonyva002/KotlinContact/README.md

 ## PROJECT DESCRIPTION

-This app allows you to view contact list, add new contact, view contact detail, edit contact and delete contact.
+This app allows you to view contact list, add new contact, view contact detail, edit contact, delete contact and search contact.

 ### Necessary tool: